County Mayor’s Notes – February 17th, 2026

-The monthly meeting of the Cumberland County Commission began with all in attendance except Commissioner Patterson.
+The monthly meeting of the Cumberland County Commission began with all in attendance except Commissioners Hyder, Seiber, Mall, and Patterson.
+Commissioner Patterson continues recovery at Good Samaritans.

 Resolutions